it-at-m/helm-charts/charts/refarch-templates/README.md

 > **Note:** You can also just override the `requests` or `limits`, but always need to set `cpu` and `memory` if you do so.

 Configuring auto-scaling is optional and disabled by default (enabled by configuring the `autoscalling` block).

+More information about Autoscaling can be found in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/autoscaling/).

 Example:
 ```yaml
     autoscaling: